Pre-workout for runners: should you take it?

 Taking pre-workout before running should improve your performance, whether drinking a redbull or a proper supplement drink.

 Pre-workout (caffeine included) should reduce your perceived effort, increase alertness, reduce your perception of pain, and may even contribute to increased fat burning during exercise – perfect if you’re looking to lose weight.

 Despite this, if your goal is weight loss, then avoid sugary drinks such as Redbull before running.

 For optimal performance, we recommend taking your chosen pre-workout supplement 30-60 minutes before exercise.

 Are there any side-effects?

-You can slowly build these doses up dependant on the individual product, but ensure to do this slowly.
+You can slowly build these doses up depending on the supplement, but ensure to do this gradually.

 According to WebMD, potential side-effects of pre-workout may include: